 Changing repayment plans – Many student loans, federal and private, have repayment plan choices.
 Borrowers who have unused employer benefits may be better off by picking a more aggressive repayment plan.
-For example, if an employer will pay $300 per month, but a borrower’s monthly student loan bill is only $150, the borrower can pick a plan with a higher monthly payment in order to maximize the benefit at work.
+For example, if an employer will pay $300 per month, but a borrower’s monthly student loan bill is only $150, the borrower can pick a plan with a higher monthly payment to maximize the benefit at work.

-Similarly, a borrower whose monthly payment far exceeds the assistance from work may be better off picking a longer repayment plan.
-This lowers the monthly payment on the loan, meaning the employer will be paying a greater portion of the employee’s monthly bill.
+Similarly, a borrower whose monthly payment far exceeds the employer’s assistance may be better off picking a longer repayment plan.
+This lowers the loan’s monthly payment, meaning the employer will be paying a greater portion of the employee’s monthly bill.
 However, this strategy can tricky for borrowers as increasing the repayment length can result in more interest spending over the life of the loan.

-Utilizing Refinancing Options – The traditional advantage to student loan refinancing is the ability to get a lower interest rate.
+Utilizing Refinancing Options – The traditional advantage of student loan refinancing is the ability to get a lower interest rate.
 However, a refinance can also help borrowers get the most out of an employer assistance program.
-Most refinance companies offer student loan refinancing is 5, 7, 10, 15, and 20 year terms.
-By utilizing the services of a student loan refinance company, a borrower can tweak repayment in order to get the most out of an employer assistance program.
+Most refinance companies offer student loan refinancing is 5, 7, 10, 15, and 20-year terms.
+By utilizing a student loan refinance company’s services, a borrower can tweak repayment to get the most out of an employer assistance program.
 Refinancing at a shorter repayment length will also help secure lower interest rates.

-Don’t assume that coworkers understand the programs rules or how to best utilize it.
+Don’t assume that coworkers understand the rules of the program or how to utilize it best.
 Many otherwise intelligent people may not be financially savvy.
-The best approach may be different for two people in exactly the same job.
+The best approach may be different for two people in the same job.
 This is something that everyone should evaluate on their own.

-Sadly, the majority of employers do not offer any sort of student loan benefit.
-The good news is that many more employers may start offering a student loan repayment assistance program thanks to some new legislation.
-The bill would allow employers to contribute $5,250 tax free towards employees student debt.
+Sadly, the majority of employers do not offer any student loan benefits.
+The good news is that many more employers may start offering student loan repayment assistance, thanks to some new legislation.
+The bill would allow employers to contribute $5,250 tax-free towards an employee’s student debt.
 The proposal isn’t law yet, but it stands a good chance of passing thanks to bipartisan support.